sagargiradkar/guest-house-managment/README.md

 * Can browse available hotels and rooms
 * Can search and filter properties
-* Must register/login to make bookings
+* Must register/login to make bookings on corporate

 ### 2.2 Guest (Authenticated User)